ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

   registries are outside the scope of this specification and is NOT RECOMMENDED.

 Distributed applications generating UUIDs at a variety of hosts MUST be willing to rely on the random number source at all hosts.
-If this is not feasible, the namespace variant should be used.

 ## Name-Based UUID Generation {#name_based_uuid_generation}
 The concept of name and name space should be broadly construed, and not